Flizpay/flizpay-ios/README.md

 ### Clone https://github.com/Flizpay/ios-demo

 Then clone https://github.com/Flizpay/ios-demo and open it with XCode.
-Ask to be added to the FlizPay GmbH Team (and set the team in XCode) Make sure to build the project for a simulator, not for MacOS or TVOs
+Ask to be added to the Apple developer "FlizPay GmbH Team" (and set the team in XCode) Make sure to build the project for a simulator, not for MacOS or TVOs

+### Update urls to point to tailscale

+Update the urls in `Sources/FlizpaySDK/Constants.swift` to point to your local environment (if needed)

+### Check that the buisness has needed fields in mongoDB

+For the Webview to work, the business item in mongoDB must have this value:
+`integrationType: "App SDK"`
+Otherwise, you will see this error: `'Business is not an SDK integration'`

 ### CocoaPods